awslabs/rust-smt-ir/cargo-project/amzn-smt-string-fct-updater/README.md

 ### Preconditions:
 Make sure you have rust set up and installed.
-[Here is a link](https://w.amazon.com/bin/view/RustLang) to the Amazon rust usage resources.
+[Here is a link](https://www.rust-lang.org/) to Rust information including installation instructions.

 ### Setup
 Clone and setup the repo as follows.